iter-tools/iter-tools/README.md

 ## Issues and limitations
 There are a few limitations that you need to be aware of.
 First of all, when you consume an iterator object (using next) you are mutating the object for good.
 Some of these functions makes an in memory copy of the output.
-For example: cycle, product or tee.
+For example: cycle, product or fork.
 They do that in a efficient lazy way.
 Still you need to consider that.
 Also with the iterator protocol you can create infinite iterables (repeat, cycle, count etc.).
 These iterables can't be used by all generators.
 For example combinatory generators require finite iterables.
 Some of the obvious things you can do with arrays, are not efficients with iterables.
 For example: sorting, shuffling and in general all operations that rely on having the full array at your disposal.
 In that case the way to go is to convert the iterable in an array and use that.